 Applying for this course

 The Professional Diploma in Tropical Medicine & Hygiene is open to doctors who hold a medical qualification from a recognised medical school in any country who are registered for medical practice in that country.
-Numbers are limited to a maximum of 70.
+The number of participants is limited to 70.

 Applicants must have a good standard of written and spoken English and of English comprehension.
-The School will require applicants to provide evidence of a satisfactory standard of English.
-The School has approved certain English tests.
-These requirements must be fulfilled before the end of March 2017 or the School will reallocate the place to the next candidate on the waiting list.
+LSHTM will require applicants to provide evidence of a satisfactory standard of English.
+LSHTM has approved certain English tests.

 - It is essential that you read the current visa requirements for short course students.